Arthur4718/IDdogChallenge/README.md

 This app showcases a list of images to users that can login with a valid e-mail.
 I will describe some of the libraries that i used during development, and also showcasing some examples if you want to get your feet wet with some popular libraries.

-You should be able to grab an apk [here.] (https://drive.google.com/file/d/1dFy22mHxozj0zcRWT4XTbOqpYXZ3aUK7/view?usp=sharing)
+You should be able to grab an apk   using [GitHub Pages](https://pages.github.com/).

 Just run install it normally in your device or emulator.
 If the Android system promps you if a message warning about the apk. then you should enable its installation by change accepting a security change in your system.
 Its higly recommended for you to